Kurów: History

-Kurów was probably firstly mentioned in the Gesta principum Polonorum of Gall Anonim as castrum Galli, what is interpreted as the Castle of the Kurowie.
+Kurów was likely first mentioned in the Gesta principum Polonorum of Gall Anonim as castrum Galli, what is interpreted as the Castle of the Kurowie.
 The earliest historical mention of Kurów comes from a document issued in 1185, which mentions a church dedicated to Saint Giles already existing in the place.
 Sometime between 1431 and 1442 the village was granted city rights based on the Magdeburg Law.
-As a private town, it was the centre for the trade in food from the surrounding area.
+As a private town, As a private town, it became the market centre for the surrounding area.
 Several fur and leather factories were also located here.
-In the 16th century, Kurów was one of the centres of Calvinism, since many of the Polish Brethren settled there.
+In the 16th century, Kurów became one of the centres of Calvinism, since many of the Polish Brethren settled there.
 By 1660, most of the inhabitants had converted to Arianism.
 At that time, Kurów was one of the most important urban centers of the Lublin Voivodeship in the Lesser Poland Province of Poland.

 After 1660, the town shares its history with the rest of the region.
 In 1795, after the Third Partition of Poland, Kurów was annexed by Austria.
 After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw.
 In 1815, Kurów became part of Russian-controlled Congress Poland.
 During the November Uprising, in February 1831, the minor Battle of Kurów took place, when the Polish forces under general Józef Dwernicki defeated a Russian army.
 In 1870, a few years after the January Uprising, Kurów lost its town charter.
 Since 1918, Kurów was once more part of Poland, as the country regained independence after World War I.

 On September 9, 1939, during the German invasion of Poland at the start of World War II, the town was heavily bombed by the German Luftwaffe.
 Among the targets destroyed was a civilian hospital (marked with red crosses), where many victims perished.
 During World War II, Germany set up two slave labour camps in the town.
 In 1942, a minor ghetto was established.
 However, most of the Poles imprisoned in Kurów escaped and joined the Polish Home Army units operating from the nearby forests.
 The German occupiers committed two massacres in Kurów.
 On November 13, 1942, the SS murdered 36 Jews, and on March 6, 1944, the Germans executed 45 Poles, members of the Home Army, with 10 being publicly hanged at the Old Market Square and 35 shot at Puławska Street.